Johnny Moore (basketball)

-John Brian Moore (born March 31, 1958) is an American former professional basketball player.
-Moore played college basketball for The University of Texas at Austin under head coaches Leon Black and Abe Lemons from 1975 to 1979.
-He spent his entire NBA career playing point guard for the San Antonio Spurs, save one game for the New Jersey Nets.
+John Brian Moore (born March 3, 1958) is an American former professional basketball player in the National Basketball Association (NBA), primarily with the San Antonio Spurs.
+He played college basketball for the Texas Longhorns under head coaches Leon Black and Abe Lemons from 1975 to 1979.
+He spent his entire NBA career playing point guard for the Spurs, save for one game for the New Jersey Nets.
 A rare illness caused Moore to have his career put on hold in early 1986.

 College career

-Moore started all 112 games of his four-year college career at Texas.
-He finished his career as Texas' all-time career assists leader, with 714, and remains second all-time in assists per game, averaging 6.38 assists over the course of his four years as the Longhorns' point guard.
+Moore started all 112 games of his four-year college career at the University of Texas at Austin.
+He finished his career as the Longhorns' all-time career assists leader, with 714, and remains second all-time in assists per game, averaging 6.38 assists over the course of his four years as their point guard.
 His per-game average of 8.34 assists as a senior remains a UT men's basketball record.
 Moore also posted a double-figure scoring average in each of his four seasons.
 He received first-team All-Southwest Conference (SWC) honors following his senior season.

-As a junior, Moore helped guide the Abe Lemons-coached 1977–78 Longhorns basketball team to a 26–5 overall record (then tied with Jack Gray's 1947 Final Four team for the most wins in a single season in school history), a share of the Southwest Conference championship, and the 1978 National Invitation Tournament championship.
-The following season, Moore helped Texas win a share of the SWC championship for the second consecutive year, defeat a school-record three AP-ranked teams, advance to the 1979 NCAA Tournament as a No. 4 seed, and finish the season with an overall record of 21–8, giving the Longhorns their first back-to-back seasons of 20 or more wins in 31 years.
+As a junior, Moore helped guide the Abe Lemons-coached 1977–78 team to a 26–5 overall record (then tied with Jack Gray's 1947 Final Four team for the most wins in a single season in school history), a share of the Southwest Conference championship, and the 1978 National Invitation Tournament championship.
+The following season, Moore helped Texas win a share of the SWC championship for the second consecutive year, defeat a school-record three AP-ranked teams, advance to the 1979 NCAA tournament as a No. 4 seed, and finish the season with an overall record of 21–8, giving the Longhorns their first back-to-back seasons of 20 or more wins in 31 years.